msayson/msayson.github.io/_posts/2019-10-23-living-in-seattle-or-vancouver-on-a-budget.markdown

 ---
 layout: post
-title:  "Living in Seattle on a budget"
+title:  "Living in Seattle or Vancouver on a budget"
 date:   2019-10-23 20:00:00 -0700
 categories: finances
 ---